liminal-sea/liminal-sea/README.md

 𓏶 pansexual ◞◟ genderfluid 𓏴   19
 “I'm tasting your blood, see”

-i dont talk alot but id love to be friends!!
+i dont talk alot and im very shy but id love to be friends!!

 ^^ c+h is allowed idm